Jump to Section

 • Thank-you page: The page users see after they download the content or fill out the form.
 This is optional, but a good way to kick start the relationship with your lead.

-Businesses then use the contact information gathered to create a lead nurturing or retargeting campaign to guide those prospective customers through the lead magnet funnel to conversion.
+Businesses then use the contact information gathered to create a lead nurturing or retargeting campaign to guide those prospective customers through the to conversion.

 Extra resource: What is a lead magnet funnel?